mlefkir/Pioran.jl/docs/src/getting_started.md

 We can now build a Gaussian process $f$ which uses the quasi-separable struct of the covariance function to speed up the computations.
 If the mean of the process $\mu$ is known, it can be given as an argument.
 Otherwise, the mean is assumed to be zero.

 ```@example getting_started
 μ = 1.3
 f = ScalableGP(μ, 𝓡)
 ```

-We can obtain the log-likelihood of the Gaussian process given the data and the measurement noise using the function `logpdf` from the `Distributions` package.
+We can compute the log-likelihood of the Gaussian process given data `y`, times `t` and measurement variances `σ²` using the function `logpdf` from the `Distributions` package.
 ```@example getting_started
 using Distributions
 logpdf(f(t, σ²), y)